angelromarco04/MyNotes/Programming/Patterns/data/Factory.md

 # Description

 Encapsulates the instantiation of classes of the same type.
-Use a method instead of direct instantiation.
+Use a creator class instead of direct instantiation.

+> [!WARNING]
+> Note that the creator class contains most of the programs logic.

 # Factory Method